-Estimation of uncertainties relating to the global health pandemic from COVID-19 conditions, the Company expects to recover the carrying amount of these assets.
+Estimation of uncertainties relating to the global health pandemic from COVID-19 liquidity position for the next year and the recoverability and carrying value of its assets comprising property, plant and equipment, investments, and trade receivables.
+Based on current indicators of future economic conditions, the Company expects to recover the carrying amount of these assets.
 The situation is changing rapidly giving rise to inherent uncertainty around the extent and timing of the potential future impact of the COVID-19 which may be different from that estimated as at the date of approval of the financial results.
 The Company will continue to closely monitor any material changes arising of future economic conditions and impact on its business.